victorfrye/LivefrontChallenge/README.md

 ### Seed data

 The application will seed mock data on startup to allow getting started without creating any.
+The SQL Server container lifetime is limited to the session and will reset when restarted.

 These three referrals will be created and can be retrieved by calling the `GET /referrals` endpoint with code query parameter `XY7G4D`.